birdofpreyru/react-global-state/README.md

     - `ssrContext.state` (_Any_) &ndash; Will contain the resulting state after the rendering pass, including the results of async operations.

-  - `[stateProxy]` (_Boolean_) &ndash; Optional.
-If set `true`, the provider will act as proxy, i.e. it will re-use the state from a parent provider, instead of creating a new one.
+  - `[stateProxy]` (_Boolean_ | _GlobalState_) &ndash; Optional.
+If set `true`,
+    the provider will act as proxy, i.e. it will re-use the state from a parent provider, instead of creating a new one.
+If set an instance of the global state object, that global state will be used.
 This is useful for code-splitting with SSR support.

 - <a name="useGlobalState"></a> `useGlobalState(path, [initialValue])` &ndash;
   Base global state hook, similar to React's `useState` hook for the local state.